home-assistant/home-assistant.io/source/_integrations/rainbird.markdown

 ## Calendar

-Some Rain Bird devices support automatic irrigation schedules configured with the Rain Bird App and are available in Home Assistant as a [Calendar](https://www.home-assistant.io/integrations/calendar/) entity.
+Some Rain Bird devices support automatic irrigation schedules configured with the Rain Bird app. and are available in Home Assistant as a [Calendar](https://www.home-assistant.io/integrations/calendar/) entity.
 You can view the program schedule in the UI, or trigger other automations based on the irrigation start or end time.